 - Income via annuity amount

 - Lifestyle via ZIP+4 longevity group

 - Collar type of former employment

-For US pension plan participants, all three of these variables are clearly associated with variations in mortality, and so life expectancy.
-This is shown in Figure 3, where the green bars represent the relative magnitude of mortality rates for
+- Form of pension i.e. single or joint life benefit

-5 We do not allow for collar type as this relates to the original plan participants employment and so less relevant to the surviving beneficiary different factor groupings (the further to the right the larger the mortality rate).
-Analysis by the Society of Actuaries8 on private pension plan data containing income, collar type and industry has also noted the strong variations by both income and collar type.
+For US pension plan participants, all four of these variables are clearly associated with variations in mortality, and so life expectancy.
+This is shown in Figure 3, where the green bars represent the relative magnitude of mortality rates for different factor groupings (the further to the right the larger the mortality rate).
+Analysis by the Society of Actuaries on private pension plan data containing income, collar type and industry has also noted the strong variations by both income and collar type.